KorneliaBlaszczuk/KorneliaBlaszczuk/README.md

 - 👋 Hi, I’m @KorneliaBlaszczuk
 - 👀 I’m interested in Computer Science, computer games and leaning new languages
-- 🌱 I’m currently learning Python, German and Korean
+- 🌱 I’m currently learning JavaScipt, Bash, German and Korean
 - 💞️ I’m looking to collaborate on Front End projects
 - 📫 How to reach me - GitHub